karthikm15/Speaking-Poker/README.md

  LingHacks_SpeakingPoker
 # LingHacks_SpeakingPoker a
 This is a project for a LingHacks hackathon in the Bay Area.
-This project helps the visually impaired. https://devpost.com/software/speakingpoker
+This project helps the visually impaired through speech recognition software. https://devpost.com/software/speakingpoker